susmitaomi991/B12-A5-Emergency-Hotline/readme.md

 ### 6. Answer the following questions clearly:

 1. What is the difference between **getElementById, getElementsByClassName, and querySelector / querySelectorAll**?

+ Ans: getElementById = Selects one element with a specific ID, getElementsByClassName = Selects all elements with a class and Returns an HTMLCollection like an array, querySelector = Selects the first element that matches any CSS selector, querySelectorAll = Selects all elements that match a CSS selector.
+Returns a NodeList.

 2. How do you **create and insert a new element into the DOM**?

+ Ans: let newDiv = document.createElement("div");
+       newDiv.textContent = "Hello World!";
+       newDiv.className = "myClass";
+       document.body.appendChild(newDiv);

 3. What is **Event Bubbling** and how does it work?

+  Ans: When an element is clicked, the event starts from the innermost element and bubbles up to its parent, then grandparent, all the way to the document.

 4. What is **Event Delegation** in JavaScript?
 Why is it useful?

+   Ans: Letting a parent element handle events for its children instead of adding listeners to each child.

 5. What is the difference between **preventDefault() and stopPropagation()** methods?

+   Ans: preventDefault() Stops the default browser action (like form submission0) and stopPropagation() Stops the event from bubbling up to parent elements.

 ---

 ## 🧪 Challenges Part (10 Marks)